binipringle/contracts/_texts/0-outline.md

 RST § 15

-## Working with Rules: The Role of Policy in the Rule
+Working with Rules: The Role of Policy in the Rule

 Do you think the rule for minority is fair?
 Whom is the rule trying to protect and from what?
 What assumptions does the rule make about minors?
 Are these assumptions valid?
 How are those assumptions challenged empirically by the readings?

-## Working with Rules: The Role of Policy in the Rule
+Working with Rules: The Role of Policy in the Rule

 How is the test for mental capacity different from the test for minority?
 Why do you suppose the tests are different?
 By comparing these rules, we can see that policy is built into each rule.
 What policy concerns underlie the different rules?

-## VIIc Duress - Force and Threats
+## VIIc Duress and force and threats

 **Trane v.
 Bond**